pryv/lib-javascript-blockchain/README.md

 It provides utility to
 1. Create a stable representation of a JSON object (all keys are ordered)
-2. Makes a SHA256 string of this stable representation
+2. Makes a Hash string of this stable representation (default SHA256)
 3. Creates a unique key to finds back the data item

 ## Usage & Format